Measuring statistics-induced entanglement entropy with a Hong-Ou-Mandel interferometer

 For later convenience, we can also write down the correction to the auto-correlation as

-which is of the same order of the interaction-induced correction on the cross correlation.
-However, the correction equation~\eqref{eq:interaction_auto_corrections_noise} is experimentally less visible in comparison to that of the cross correlation, since the non-interacting auto correlation is normally much larger than the interaction-induced correction equation~\eqref{eq:interaction_auto_corrections_noise} in strongly diluted systems.
+which is of the same order as the interaction-induced correction to the cross-correlation.
+However, the correction Eq.~\eqref{eq:interaction_auto_corrections_noise} is experimentally less visible in comparison to that of the cross-correlation, since the non-interacting autocorrelation is normally much larger than the interaction-induced correction Eq.~\eqref{eq:interaction_auto_corrections_noise} in strongly diluted systems.

-\subsubsection{S2C.
+\subsection{S2C.
 Parameterization of the interaction: Correlation functions, entanglement pointer and SEE with two sources of interaction}